Extreme Value Analysis based on Blockwise Top-Two Order Statistics: Introduction

 To illustrate the mathematical principles, we focus below on the univariate, heavy-tailed time series case, which allows to work with the two-parametric Fréchet distribution rather than the three-parametric GEV distribution.
 For simplicity, we restrict attention to the two largest order statistics in each block only (i.e., $m=2$), subsequently referred to as the `top-two' (TT) approach.
-Our main results are as follows: first, we show that TT estimation based on maximizing the likelihood derived under independence, as in Section 3.5 of \cite{Col01}, is inconsistent in general, both for disjoint and sliding blocks.
-Next, we propose bias-corrected versions of the previous TT estimators and show that they are consistent under mild conditions.
-Moreover, they are shown to exhibit the same asymptotic variance as the non-corrected versions.
-For the special case of an independent and identically distributed (iid) sequence, we show that the TT sliding blocks version has a smaller asymptotic variance than the TT disjoint blocks versions, which in turn have smaller variances than the estimators based on block maxima only.
-With respect to the bias, the TT estimators require an extra condition compared to the max-only estimators.
-We conjecture that similar results also apply to the case of time series.
+Our main results are as follows: first, we show that TT estimation based on maximizing the likelihood derived under independence (e.g., using the density from \eqref{eq:m-gev}, but with $m=2$ and Fréchet rather than GEV margins) is inconsistent in general, both for disjoint and sliding blocks.
+Next, we propose bias-corrected versions of the TT estimators and show that they are consistent under mild conditions.
+We further demonstrate that the TT sliding blocks version exhibits a smaller asymptotic variance than both the disjoint blocks version and the block maxima-based estimators, regardless of serial dependence for shape estimation, and for scale estimation when serial dependence is not too strong.
+Regarding bias, the TT estimators require a different condition than the max-only estimators, and depending on the data-generating process, may exhibit smaller or larger bias.

-In an extensive simulation study, we show that the TT estimators outperform both their max-only counterparts as well as the all block maxima estimator from \cite{OorZho20}, both for shape estimation as well as for return level estimation.
-For typical block sizes appearing in environmental applications, the estimation bias is found to be of much smaller order than the estimation variance.
+In an extensive simulation study, we show that the TT estimators typically outperform both their max-only counterparts as well as the all block maxima estimator from \cite{OorZho20}, both for shape estimation as well as for return level estimation (in some time series models, the all block maxima estimator was found to be superior for shape estimation at the `optimal' block size at which the respective MSE curve is minimized).
 A small case study illustrates the usefulness of the results.

 The remaining parts of this paper are organized as follows: some mathematical preliminaries on limit results for large order statistics are provided in Section~\ref{sec:preliminaries}.
 The limit results give rise to a pseudo maximum likelihood estimator, which is studied mathematically in Section~\ref{sec:estimation-general} for general observation schemes.
 The theory is then specialized to the case of block maxima extracted from a stationary time series in Section~\ref{sec:estimation-blockmaxima}, and further to an underlying iid series in Section~\ref{sec:estimation-blockmaxima-iid}.
 The main results of the Monte Carlo simulation study are presented in Section~\ref{sec:simulation}, and the case study is given in Section~\ref{sec:case-study}.
 A conclusion is provided in Section~\ref{sec:conclusion}.
 All proofs are deferred to Sections~\ref{sec:proofs-estimation-general}-\ref{sec:proofs-estimation-blockmaxima-iid}.
 Finally, some additional results on the Fr\'echet-Welsch-distribution are collected in \ref{sec:frechet-welsch-auxiliary}, some covariance formulas are collected in Section~\ref{sec:asymptotic-covariances} and some additional simulation results are presented in Section~\ref{sec:sim-additional}.
 Throughout, the arrow $\rightsquigarrow$ denotes weak convergence.